surbas/pg2kinesis/README.rst

 failure including process crashes, network outages, or ec2 instance failures.
 However, in these situations there will likely be records that are sent more than once, so your consumer should be designed with this in mind.

-The fault tolerance comes from guarantees provided underlying technologies and from the "2-phase commit" style of publishing inherent to the design of the program.
+The fault tolerance comes from guarantees provided by the underlying technologies and from the "2-phase commit" style of publishing inherent to the design of the program.
 Changes are first peeked from the replication slot and published to Kinesis.
 Once Kinesis successfully recieves a batch of records, we advance the `xmin <https://www.postgresql.org/docs/9.4/static/catalog-pg-replication-slots.html>`_ of the slot, thereby telling postgres it is safe to reclaim the space taken by the